 Simpsons travel brush is safely stored securely inside a hard tube shell by screw threads.
 You unscrew the handle to pop out the brush.
 You can then either use the brush with it’s small handle or you can screw it back into the tube the opposite way for a more secure grasp.
-By the way, I got this brush as a gift from Lee at Lee’s Razors.
+By the way, I got this brush as a gift from Lee at Lee’s Razors (now closed).
 Thanks Lee!

 Unlike the Simpson brush the Parker Travel Shave Brush is full size, which should make lathering easier.
 The parker brush also screws into the handle for easier use but in this case you kind of have to use it that way because of the very small brush hair base.